indu-sen/Portfolio-Projects/SQL/Walmart's Sales/README.md

 2. Sales: Conduct analysis to explore the sales trends of products.
 The outcomes of this analysis will assist in evaluating the effectiveness of each applied sales strategy and determining necessary modifications to enhance sales performance.
 3. Customer: Conduct analssyiss to uncover the various customer segments, analyze purchase trends within these segments, and assess the profitability associated with each customer segment.

-### Specific Business Questions regarding the Product, Sales, and Customer
+### Specific Business Questions Regarding the Product, Sales, and Customer Analysis:

 #### General Overview Questions: